 - The individual numbers 1, 0, and 8 represent one thing, nothing, and everything (infinity).
 108 represents the ultimate reality of the universe as being simultaneously one, emptiness, and infinite.

-Please share with us your word or what your mantra for 2019 will be.
+Please share with us your word or what your mantra will be.